ShortDevelopment/ShortDev.Uwp.FullTrust/ShortDev.Uwp.FullTrust/readme.txt

 ## Deprecation
  - You should use `XamlWindowSubclass.Win32Window` to customize the win32 window frame

+## New Features
+ - Ability to set explicit window bounds on creation.
+   See `XamlWindowConfig.Bounds`

 ## Changed Behavior
  - Window is no longer visible by default
    You have to set `XamlWindowConfig.IsVisible = true` or call `Window.Activate()`